-Balance Druid Playstyle and Rotation Guide
+Balance Druid Midnight Playstyle and Rotation Guide

-Koltra Author Avatar
+Gamz Author Avatar

 Playstyle & Rotation

 2. If you are playing Whirling Stars, you will have two charges of your Celestial Alignment.
-Make sure you absolutely never overcap on these charges (note: if you are playing Keeper of the Grove’s Control of the Dream hero talent, it is acceptable to sit on two charges for up to 15 seconds maximum).
+Make sure you absolutely never overcap on these charges (note: if you are playing Keeper of the Grove’s Control Of The Dream hero talent, it is acceptable to sit on two charges for up to 15 seconds maximum).

-4. Use Convoke the Spirits with either Celestial Alignment or Incarnation: Chosen of Elune.
-If you are playing Keeper of the Grove, make sure you also have casted Force of Nature.
+Use Convoke The Spirits with Celestial Alignment.
+If you are playing Keeper of the Grove, make sure that Force Of Nature is Active.

 Opener